 Seated Lower Back Extension

 The lower back extension is a great exercise to strengthen the lower back muscles.
+Studies have shown that exercise can help to reduce non-specific chronic low back pain.
 This exercise will strengthen your lower back extensor muscles as well as the erector spinae muscles.
-This is a great exercise to help relieve lower back pain and keep your back strong.
+This is a great exercise to help keep your back strong.

 How To Do: